stassa/louise/README.md

 #### Learning the "ancestor" relation

-Louise expects its data to be in an _experiment file_ with a standard format.
+Louise learns Prolog programs from examples, background knowledge and second order clause templates called _metarules_.
+Together, examples, background knowledge and metarules form the elements of a _MIL problem_.

+Louise expects the elements of a MIL problem to be in an _experiment file_ with a standard format.
 The following is an example showing how to use Louise to learn the "ancestor" relation from the examples, background knowledge and metarules defined in the experiment file `louise/data/examples/tiny_kinship.pl` using the learning predicate `learn/1`.

 In summary, there are four steps to running the example: a) start Louise; b) edit the configuration file to select `tiny_kinship.pl` as the experiment file;